JaguarFD/we-guide/docs/02-basics/01-quick-start.md

 ![](../getting-started-images/sign-in-or-create-account/signedin.png)

 ## Learn <Title/> Terms
 One of the advantages of using <Title/> is that you'll be helping to build one of the largest collections of camera trap data in Belize.
-A key consideration in building this database is ensuring that all the data submitted to Wild Eyes is standardized.
-Since Wild Eyes terminology may differ from what you're used to using, we recommend taking a few moments to review key terms used in <Title/>:
+A key consideration in building this database is ensuring that all the data submitted to <Title/> is standardized.
+Since <Title /> terminology may differ from what you're used to using, we recommend taking a few moments to review key terms used in <Title/>:

 - An **organization** is a group or entity with one or more people that share a particular purpose and objectives.
 - A **project** is a set of camera deployments within a limited spatial and temporal boundary.
 Each project has defined objectives and methods.